Nathantendo/JoyStick/README.md

 # JoyStick
-A Simple Launcher App For Files, Apps, And Websites
+A Simple Launcher App For Files, Apps, And Websites.

 With JoyStick, You Can Launch Your Content, Your Way.